zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 ##### 7.3.2.2.
 Searching for Packages

-If you're looking for specific software, use the "search" command.
-For example, to search for packages related to "alsa":
+If you're looking for specific software, use the `search` command.
+For example, to search for packages related to `alsa`:

     $ pkgman search alsa